MISSING HOTEL OWNER FOUND DEAD

 “I’ve never seen these women before.
 What makes you think they’re my sisters?”

 Keira threw down the paperwork and pinched the bridge of her nose to halt the tears that stung her eyes as a cold lump formed in her stomach.
 Was there no man she could trust?
 Well, I don’t want it!
 Her brain screamed.
-She wanted to run sobbing from the room and fling herself on her bed like did when she was 10, but that wasn’t very dignified and she was no longer a child.
-How old do you have to be to no longer be considered an orphan when your parents die?
+She wanted to run sobbing from the room and fling herself on the bed like she did when she was 10, but that wasn’t very dignified and she was no longer a child.
+How old do you have to be to no longer feel like an orphan when your parents die?

 “I know this is a difficult time but your father made one final request.”
 Silas said gently before glancing at the urn.
-“When the sun rises on the anniversary of your father’s death, he’s asked that you all gather together and spread his ashes by the sea.”
+“When the sun rises on the anniversary of his death, he’s asked that you all gather together and spread his ashes by the sea.”